2022–2025 Mazda CX‑5 SAS Unit Reset –

 Will a scan tool clear these crash codes?

 Not permanently.
-Crash data is stored in non‑volatile memory; clears usually fail or the codes return on the next key cycle.
+Crash data is stored in non‑volatile memory; codes often return on the next key cycle without a bench reset.

 Do I need to reprogram the module after your reset?

-In most cases, no. Because it’s your original unit matched to the vehicle, it’s typically plug‑and‑play once external faults are fixed.
+Usually no—because it’s your original unit matched to the vehicle, it’s typically plug‑and‑play once external faults are addressed.

 What if the airbag light is still on after reinstall?

-No. We target the crash/event memory only and do not modify VIN or calibration data.
+No. We clear crash/event memory only—we do not modify VIN or calibrations.

 -